omari-kd/Environmental-Impact-on-Food-Production/README.md

 Policy-makers should invest in alternative proteins for a secure, sustainable food supply.
 The support of alternative protein innovation and commercialisation, will increase food security (Global Food Institute, 2025).

+### Alternative Proteins

+Science Direct (2025) states that alternative proteins are healthier, more sustainable and environmentally friendly.
+Alternative proteins are food products, often meat substitutes, derived from sources other than traditional animal-based proteins, like plant-based proteins, cultured meat or fermented products, aiming to be healthier and more sustainable.

+Alternative Proteins are gaining popularity due to concerns about the environmental impact of traditional meat production, as well as growing interest in plant-based diets and healthier eating habits (Liu, 2018).

+### Types of Alternative Proteins:

+Plant-based Proteins: These are derived from plants and include plants like legumes, soy, nuts and seeds, grains, mycoprotein (derived from fungi for its meat-like texture) (Finnigan, 2011)

+Cultured Meat: Also known as lab-grown meat, this meat is produced from animal cells in a lab, rather than slaughtering animals (Learn About Ag, n.d.).

+Fermented Proteins: These are proteins produced through fermentation such as mycoprotein or certain plant-based proteins (FoodNavigator, 2024).

+Algae and Insects: There are are emerging as potential sources of alternative protein (Lui, 2018).

+### Benefits of Alternative Proteins:

+Sustainability: Alternative Proteins often require less land, water and resources to produce compared to traditional meat production (Lui, 2018).

+Health: Many plant-based proteins are lower in saturated fat and cholesterol than animal-based proteins and can be a good source of fiber and other nutrients (Science Direct, 2025).

+Ethical considerations: For those who choose to avoid animal products, alternative proteins offer a way to meet their protein needs without consuming animal products (Science Direct, 2025).

+### Strategies for reducing environmental impact of coffee

+Implementing sustainable agricultural methods represents a crucial approach to minimizing the environmental impact of coffee production.
+One notable example is shade-grown cultivation, where coffee plants are grown beneath a forest canopy.
+This technique serves the dual purpose of preventing deforestation while fostering biodiversity and ecological health.
+The trees provide a natural habitat for a wide variety of species, helping preserve biodiversity.
+Additionally, they assist in preventing soil erosion and maintaining soil health, which can otherwise be severely compromised due to excessive coffee farming (Green Bean Coffee, 2025)

+Another sustainable practice is organic coffee bean farming, that can drastically reduce coffee's environmental impact.
+Organic methods avoid the use of synthetic fertilisers and pesticides, unlike traditional coffee farming.
+According to Green Bean Coffee (2025), these chemicals pose a threat to aquatic life and contaminate water bodies.
+Organic farming not only protect the ecological balance of the various areas coffee is grown in but also helps to preserves our water sources.

 # References
 - Beef Research Council. (n.d.).
 Environmental footprint of beef production.
 Retrieved from https://www.beefresearch.ca/topics/environmental-footprint-of-beef-production/#:~:text=The%20beef%20environmental%20footprint%20has,produced%20by%20plants%20and%20animals.